Edge-Learning-Machine/Desk-LM_old/README.md

 python main.py -d <dataset_name> -a <algo_name>

 ## Version
-Currently tested with Python 3.6, Keras 2.2.4 and Tensorflow 1.8.0
+Currently tested with Python 3.6, Keras 2.2.4 and Tensorflow 1.8.0, which is needed for importing the ANN model in Cube-AI

-You can know and install the needed packages using the following commands:
-$pip install freeze
-$pip freeze > requirements.txt
-$pip install -r requirements.txt